-This anger vocabulary lesson will help you use the words furious, rage, temper, frustration, outrage, gripe, annoyance, boiling point, tantrum, resentment, bugbear and irritation, correctly.
+This anger vocabulary lesson will help you understand the words furious, rage, temper, frustration, outrage, gripe, annoyance, boiling point, tantrum, resentment, bugbear and irritation correctly.

 furious adjective very angry